Chang'an: Han period

 Also during the reign of Emperor Wu, the diplomat Zhang Qian was dispatched westward into Central Asia.
-Subsequently, Ching'an was the political, economic, and cultural center of China as well as the cosmopolitan eastern terminus of the overland Silk Road.
+Subsequently, Chang'an was the political, economic, and cultural center of China as well as the cosmopolitan eastern terminus of the overland Silk Road.
 It was a consumer city, a city whose existence was not primarily predicated upon manufacturing or trade but upon its role as the political and military center of China.
 By the AD 2 census, the population of the walled city was recorded as 246,200 in 80,000 households and the population of the entire metropolitan region reckoned as 682,000.
 Much of this population consisted of the scholar gentry class whose education was being sponsored by their wealthy aristocratic families.
 In addition to these civil servants, there was a larger underclass to serve them.

 During the short-lived Xin dynasty of Wang Mang, he attempted to bring the design of the palaces and city in closer alignment to the idealized plans recorded in the Kaogongji, an apocryphal addition to the Book of Zhou.
 He razed Emperor Wu's Jianzhang Palace but constructed additional temples south of the city.
 (These are traditionally listed as his "Nine Temples" but archaeologists have found the remains of more than nine similar foundations in the area and the Chinese 九 in the name may have simply been used in its figurative senses of "several" or "many".)
 During the Lülin peasant rebellion that ended his reign, Chang'an was captured and sacked on 4 October AD 23 and Wang was killed and beheaded by the rebels two days later.
 The Eastern Han government subsequently settled on Luoyang as their new primary capital while Chang'an continued to occasionally be referenced as the Western Capital or Xijing (西京).
 In the year 190, the Han court was seized and returned to Chang'an by the notorious chancellor Dong Zhuo, primarily as a strategically superior site against the insurgency mounting against him.
 After Dong's death in 192, the capital was moved back to Luoyang in August 196 and then to Xuchang in the autumn of 196.